ezsystems/ezplatform/doc/platformsh/INSTALL.md

 If you are on a Platform.sh Enterprise Dedicated Cluster setup, typically named PE-6 / PE-12 / (...), you'll need to do some adjustment on the platform.sh config and you'll have dedicated on-boarding where topics around using eZ Platform on this cluster will be gone true before you can deploy to it.

 If you want to read up a bit, look in the bundled platform.sh config.
-There are a lot of config commented out by default, some of these are explicitly for Dedicated Cluster setup.
+There is a lot of config commented out by default, some of these are explicitly for Dedicated Cluster setup.

 It's recommended to:
 - Get platform.sh Support to setup `var/cache` and `var/log` as locale mounts to avoid performance issues _(default on PE Cluster is shared)_